Dec 14, 2023

-Definition of take rate (or commission)
+Definition of commission (or take rate)

 Marketplace take rate or marketplace commission is the percentage of sales a marketplace charges for facilitating the transaction between a buyer and a seller.
 It can range from 0% to 50% or more, depending on the industry, type of sale, and geography, among other factors.